joblib/joblib/doc/memory.rst

 * Here are important gotchas about ``joblib`` cache persistence across environment upgrades:

-  1. **``joblib.Memory`` get wiped out upon third-party library updates**.
+  1. **``joblib.Memory`` caches will get wiped out upon third-party library updates**.
 If one updates any third-party library of an environment in which ``joblib`` was installed and was maintaining caches, such caches are likely to get invalidated.

   2. **``joblib.Memory`` caches will persist across minor joblib version updates**.
 If one updates ``joblib`` in an environment in which